szgyorfi/MeetingMinutesCreator/README.md

 # Meeting Minutes Creator
-MS Outlook script to create meeting minutes based on Appointment data.
+MS Outlook script to create meeting minutes .docx file based on Appointment data.

 1. The code assumes that you have Miscrosoft Office installed (or at least Outlook and Word). <br>
 Tests performed only in MS Office 2010.